 Fall is the best time to perfect your risotto game.
 This northern Italian rice dish is the epitome of fall cooking—it’s savory and goes well with squash.
-Take, for example, this step-by-step Butternut Squash Risotto recipe from The Pioneer Woman, which makes an enormous amount of risotto—plenty to last the entire work week.
+Take, for example, this butternut squash risotto, which makes an enormous amount of food—plenty to last the entire work week.
 Risotto preparation is about patience and persistence.
 It consists of stirring the broth into the rice and waiting for it to absorb before adding more broth—great for a rainy night in.

-If you’re looking for a dish to pair this risotto with, look no further than fANNEtastic Food’s Sage Pecan Crusted Tilapia.
+If you’re looking for a dish to pair this risotto with, look no further than this delicious sage pecan crusted Tilapia.
 Pecans are an excellent source of vitamins, minerals and antioxidants and complement the Tilapia for an easy-to-make weeknight dinner option.

 Spaghetti Squash with Red or White Sauce

 Looking to lower your carbohydrate intake?
 Look no further than the spaghetti squash, which is a perfect substitute for pasta in most recipes.
 You’ll be amazed at how this squash easily transforms into strands of “pasta” using only the oven.
 Once cooked, the most difficult decision you’ll have to make is what type of sauce to serve the squash with—red or white?
 Here are two options to get you started: arrabbiata sauce and bacon cream sauce.

 Try the recipe: Spaghetti Squash from The Kitchn.